Jump to:

 Male adults

 Osteoporosis in men remains an underrecognized and undertreated condition.
-Loss of bone mass increases in men after age 70 and is often secondary to hypogonadism, corticosteroid use or excessive alcohol use.
-Testosterone depletion directly effects both cortical and trabecular bone mass.
-Elderly men will often present with hip fracture as the first sign of osteoporosis, which is also high risk for developing more fractures in the future if left untreated.14
+Loss of bone mass increases in men after age 70 and may be either primary or secondary in nature.
+Simple age-related bone loss is the predominant form of primary osteoporosis, but testosterone related depletion directly affects both cortical and trabecular bone mass, as well.
+Elderly men will often present with hip fracture as the first sign of osteoporosis which places them at high risk for developing future fractures if left untreated.
+Additionally, men who sustain hip fracture have a higher post-fracture complication and mortality rate.23

 Secondary causes of osteoporosis should be considered and corrected, if possible.
-Bone mineral density is less helpful in this population, and FRAX should be used to determine whether a specific patient requires treatment.
-Treatment options include bisphosphonates, denosumab and teriparatide.
-Testosterone is not indicated.14
+The most common causes of secondary osteoporosis include chronic glucocorticoid use, hypogonadism, alcohol abuse, smoking, hypercalciuria, gastrointestinal disease, and prolonged immobilization.24 Bone mineral density is less helpful in this population, and FRAX should be used to determine whether a specific patient requires treatment.
+Treatment options include lifestyle modification, stopping causative agents, and the previously mentioned medication options.
+Testosterone replacement therapy is typically not indicated.23

 Pediatrics

 Pediatric osteoporosis is defined as having a Z-score < -2, in the presence of clinically significant fracture history.
 Z-scores of the lumbar spine, hip, and total body are available.
-Clinically significant fracture is defined as at least one long bone fracture in the lower extremity, at least 2 long bone fractures in the upper extremity, or a vertebral compression fracture.
-Pediatric osteoporosis may be related to genetic predisposition, calcium or vitamin D deficiency, or a number of other medical conditions (chronic liver disease, burn injuries, malignancies).
-As with other groups, the prevention and treatment of pediatric osteoporosis should be tailored to the cause of the osteoporosis.15
+Clinically significant fracture is defined as at least one long bone fracture in the lower extremity, at least 2 long bone fractures in the upper extremity, or a vertebral compression fracture.25 The potential etiologies of pediatric osteoporosis are numerous and may be related to genetic disorders, metabolic abnormalities, medications, calcium or vitamin D deficiency, excessive exercise leading to amenorrhea, or other behavioral factors (i.e., smoking, alcohol, etc.).
+As with other groups, the prevention and treatment of pediatric osteoporosis should be tailored to the cause of the osteoporosis.

 Adequate calcium intake and weight-bearing exercises can maximize peak bone mass.
-The NIH Consensus Conference on Osteoporosis recommends a calcium intake of 800 mg/d until age 10, 1200 mg/d during adolescence, and 1000 mg/d after adolescence.
-Additional management with bisphosphonates can be helpful, while hormone replacement therapy is not appropriate in this population.1
+The NIH Consensus Conference on Osteoporosis recommends a calcium intake of 800 mg/d until age 10, 1200 mg/d during adolescence, and 1000 mg/d after adolescence.18,19 Increasing physical activity as adjunctive therapy to appropriate dietary mineral intake is recommended.
+Additional management with bisphosphonates for refractory cases has been documented.25 Juvenile osteoporosis should be distinguished from osteoporosis due to osteogenesis imperfecta to help with patient/family expectation management given the lifelong nature of the illness, genetic counseling opportunities, and more specific treatment recommendations.25

 Spinal cord injuries

-Osteoporosis in spinal cord injury (SCI) occurs predominantly in the lower extremities and pelvis as a result of gravitational unloading and an imbalance between bone formation and resorption.
-Bone loss may be enhanced by the lack of muscle traction on bone or by other neural factors associated with SCI.
-Bone loss begins early after injury, being accelerated in the first six months before stabilizing after 12 months; fractures can occur from low-impact forces that normally would not cause fractures.16 Prevention is key.
-To date, bisphosphonates are the best-studied medications for the prevention of demineralization following SCI, and alendronate has been shown to prevent total body and hip bone loss at one year post-injury.
-Weight-bearing exercises with standing frames and bikes, as well as functional electrical stimulation (FES) have been shown to be effective when started within six weeks of injury.17
+Osteoporosis after spinal cord injury (SCI) is extremely common with ~50% of complete SCI patients developing osteoporosis at 1 year post injury with longer term follow up increasing the rate to greater than 80%.26 Bone loss occurs predominantly in the lower extremities and pelvis as a result of gravitational unloading and an imbalance between bone formation and resorption.26 Bone loss may be enhanced by the lack of muscle traction on bone or by other neural factors associated with SCI.
+Bone loss begins as early as the first 2 weeks after injury, being accelerated in the first six months post-injury, and finally stabilizing 3-5 years after injury although some researchers have demonstrated chronic steady decremental loss in BMD.26 Fragility fractures can occur from low-impact forces that normally would not cause fractures.
+Prevention is key.
+Weight-bearing exercises with standing frames and bikes, as well as functional electrical stimulation (FES) have been shown to be effective when started within six weeks of injury.26 Similar to the non-SCI population, dietary mineral supplementation, vibration therapy, teriparatide, and denosumab have also been shown to be beneficial.
+The evidence for bisphosphonates is not nearly as strong for SCI patients as it is for the general osteoporosis population.26

 A number of questions regarding osteoporosis are still unanswered: What is the best universally accepted tool to assess bone strength?
 Should individuals with family history of osteoporosis be tested earlier than the currently identified timeframes?
 How can we maximize our peak bone mass when we are young?
 Does calcium and vitamin D supplementation truly alter bone quality?
 How can one best identify and modify risk factors for falling?
 What are the long-term adverse effects of the pharmacologic therapies available now?
-Further research is needed to answer these and many other questions.
+Unfortunately, despite significant advances in the knowledge of the biochemical basis of osteoporosis, most of these questions are still clinically relevant today.
+Further research is needed to address these issues and optimize patient outcomes.

 Figure 1